-SEC enforcement director Gurbir S. Grewal said “as the order finds, Nikola Corporation is responsible both for Milton’s allegedly misleading statements and for other alleged deceptions, all of which falsely portrayed the true state of the company’s business and technology.”
+SEC enforcement director Gurbir S. Grewal said in a statement “as the order finds, Nikola Corporation is responsible both for Milton’s allegedly misleading statements and for other alleged deceptions, all of which falsely portrayed the true state of the company’s business and technology.”

 Nikola did not deny the SEC’s charges of securities law violations, it agreed to some voluntary undertakings, to pay the penalty and to cease and desist from “future violations of the charged provisions.”